eltrino/diamantedesk-documentation/installation-guide/index.md

 ###Web Server configuration

-DiamanteDesk application was developed on a basis of the Symfony standard application so you can learn more about web server configuration recommendations [here](http://symfony.com/doc/2.3/cookbook/configuration/web_server_configuration.html).
+DiamanteDesk application was developed on the basis of the Symfony standard application so you can learn more about web server configuration recommendations [here](http://symfony.com/doc/2.3/cookbook/configuration/web_server_configuration.html).

 > _Note:_ DiamanteDesk application makes heavy use of HTTP methods in RESTful calls.
 The server can be configured to block some of them (for example, PUT, DELETE, etc.).
 However, this limitation should be removed, otherwise, a certain part of application will not function properly.